INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 I can see that, Mark.
 It’s time for the last question.
-We love all these great bands; Deep Purple, KISS, Aerosmith, Scorpions, Judas Priest, Black Sabbath, all those guys, everybody is soon or are already in their 70s.
+We love all these great bands; Deep Purple, KISS, Aerosmith, Scorpions, Judas Priest, Black Sabbath, all those guys; everybody are already in their 70s.
 They’re going to quit soon.
 They have to.
 So, what’s going to be left, for example, in five years?
 I thought that because there are many festivals like the festival Sweden Rock, who will headline these festivals a few years from now?

-Mark Evans: Hopefully, as time goes on, people come from underneath and take up those places.
+Mark Evans: Hopefully, people come from underneath and take up those places as time goes on.
 You think of, say, Metallica.
 They’ve been together – what? – 30 years?

 Is it something like that?
 I have heard that they are going to continue for another ten years.